jolanglinais/outreach/blog/agile-improv.md

 In coding, like in improv (and everything else in life), mistakes are inevitable.
 Judging those who fail, including (and especially) yourself, is neither kind nor productive.
 Pushing past the discomfort of failure is essential for growth, and mistakes can often lead to revelatory discoveries.

 A supportive, encouraging workplace environment is one in which the whole team is thought to have collective ownership over the project—that means the successes as well as the failures.
 This is why a blameless culture is ideal, especially in [postmortems][postmortem].
+Blame is a variation of saying, "No": we cannot say what someone did was not supposed to happen because there is no such thing in reality as 'supposed to happen'.
+Blame is a wasted effort, like regret.
 In a culture where mistakes are forgiven, these experiences become lessons learned.
 Embracing a challenge turns an obstacle into an opportunity.

 Improv host Aisha Tyler also attested to the valuable lessons taught by failure: